MW50+ headphones let you choose between on-ear or over-ear

 When it comes to buying new headphones, you typically have to choose between on-ear or over-ear before you make a purchase.
 And once you do, that's your option.
 Sure, there are few companies that offer the ability to change between the two styles, but that functionality is far from the norm.
 As of today though, you can add Master and Dynamic to that list.
 With the MW50+, the company lets you change the earpads on its MW50 wireless on-ear headphones to make them an over-ear set in a matter of seconds.

-The earpads on all of Master & Dynamics headphones, both wired and wireless, can be removed, so including a second paid to change the wear style makes a lot of sense.
+The earpads on all of Master & Dynamics headphones, both wired and wireless, can be removed, so including a second pad to change the wear style makes a lot of sense.
 Those pads are held in place with magnets and easily snap on and off when the time comes.
 That doesn't mean the parts aren't secure though, as they stay in place without the slightest wiggling around.
 The MW50's stock earpads are closed and rest on the outside of your ear.
 With the MW50+, a second set of open over-ear pads are in the box so you can switch between the two whenever you feel like it.

 The are no changes from the MW50 to the MW50+ except for the extra earpads.
 You'll still get 40mm Beryllium drivers, Bluetooth with aptX, USB-C charging and up to 16 hours of battery life.
 As is typically the case with M&D wares, the MW50+ also keeps the same mix of leather, aluminum and lambskin for a more refined look than a lot of other mostly plastic headphones.
 Sure, that added style is reflected in the price, but there's no denying the MW50/MW50+ aesthetic is more sophisticated than any of the all-plastic competition.